- Florida Statutes Definitions Index (2022) [PDF]

 8. The development of community policing innovations.

-9. Expenses that are necessary to exercise the powers granted under s.
-163.370, as delegated under s.
-163.358.
 (7) On the last day of the fiscal year of the community redevelopment agency, any money which remains in the trust fund after the payment of expenses pursuant to subsection (6) for such year shall be:

 (a) Returned to each taxing authority which paid the increment in the proportion that the amount of the payment of such taxing authority bears to the total amount paid into the trust fund by all taxing authorities for that year;